Treatments for Restless Legs Syndrome

 The First Step in Treating Restless Legs Syndrome

 The first line of defense against restless legs syndrome is to avoid substances or foods that may be causing or worsening the problem.
 Stay away from alcohol, caffeine, and nicotine.
-This may partly relieve your symptoms.
+This may help relieve your symptoms.
 In addition, review all medications you are taking with your doctor to determine if any of these drugs could be causing the problem.

 Any underlying medical conditions, such as anemia, diabetes, nutritional deficiencies, kidney disease, thyroid disease, varicose veins, or Parkinson's disease, should be treated.
 Dietary supplements to correct vitamin or mineral deficiency may be recommended.
 For some people, these treatments are all that is needed to relieve RLS symptoms.